Council of Trustees

 Ms. Deborah Suder, '81

 Ms. Suder earned her B.S. in political science and pre-law at LHU and her M.A. in governmental administration from The University of Pennsylvania.
 Since 1993, she has been a member of Buchanan Ingersoll & Rooney, in the firm’s State government Relations Section.
 In 2002 Suder received an Outstanding Young Woman of America Award and in 2009 was noted in Susquehanna Valley magazine as a Woman of Excellence.
 She has served on boards of directors for numerous organizations, including the Lock Haven Alumni Association and the Harrisburg Regional Chamber.
 She has served on the Government Affairs Committee of the Pennsylvania Society of Association Executives, the Legislative and Developmental Affairs Committee of the State System of Higher Education Advocacy, and the Government Relations Committee of the Harrisburg Regional Chamber.
 Other civic activities include the Pennsylvania Council of Alumni Associations and service as a faculty member for Leadership Harrisburg Area.
 Suder was recently recognized by Best Lawyers as Pennsylvania’s 2014 “Lawyer of the Year” in the Government Relations Sector.
+In 2015 Suder was inducted into the LHU Business Hall of Fame.

-Mr. Frank Brogan, ex-officio
+Mr. Frank Brogan, PASSHE Chancellor, ex-officio

 All correspondence directed to the Trustees can be mailed to: